New York

 New York law affirms the ability of a director to, in the fulfillment of the director’s fiduciary duties, rely on the opinion of individuals who can reasonably be assumed to have expertise on a certain matter, but does not expressly allow a director to rely on guidance from religious figures within his or her faith tradition.

-New York imposes a statewide corporate income tax but offers exemptions to organizations with federal 501(c)(3) exempt status upon application.
+New York imposes a statewide corporate income tax but offers exemptions to organizations with federal 501(c)(3) exempt status only upon application.

 New York imposes a sales and use tax on religious organizations’ sales but generally provides a broad and comprehensive, entity-based tax exemption for 501(c)(3) religious organizations’ sales upon application.